-- 1. Discovery cards
+- 1. Discovery card (Full Resident Card)

 - 2. Non-Resident card

 - 3. Inspire card

 - 4. Reciprocal Borrowing card

 - 5. Burlington Reciprocal card

 - 6. Community card

+- 7. Post-secondary eCards

-Customer Confidentiality: The Library protects personal information about a borrower consistent with the Library's Privacy Policy.
+Customer Confidentiality: The Library protects personal information about a borrower consistent with the Privacy Policy for Library Members.

-Borrowing Responsibilities: Library card holders are responsible for materials they have borrowed.
+Borrowing Responsibilities: Library cardholders are responsible for the materials they have borrowed.
 Returning items on time enables others to share the library's collection and provides greater opportunities to browse items at the location.

 Borrowing Privileges: Loan periods vary based on the kind of materials borrowed and the type of library card.
-Borrowing privileges can be suspended under certain circumstances, such as materials overdue for greater than 35 days or having a high volume of materials overdue.
+Borrowing privileges can be suspended under certain circumstances, such as having fees higher than the suspension limit.
+Suspensions only apply to physical borrowing.
+Digital collections and resources remain accessible.